LANGUAGE AND SOCIETY IN THE GREEK WORLD

 The figure of Aristides will also be analyzed in light of Philostratus' portrayal of him (Lives of the Sophists 2.9).

 - Philostratus, Lives of the sophists, LOEB Classical Library.
-The parts to study and translate are:
+The biography to study and translate is no. 9 of vol. 2 (Aelius Aristides).
+Knowledge of the Introduction (vol. 1) is also beneficial.

 The critical edition is C. L. Kayser, Flavii Philostrati opera.
 Vol. II.
 Lipsia, Teubner, 1871 (see Moodle).